Winter Thinking . . .

 I’ve painted the equipment four times.
 And now the corners and lids have developed a bad case of dry rot.
 It’s just the paint that’s holding most of the stuff together.
 So, it’s time for some new equipment.

-I thought it would be an opportunity to get away from the dodgy mix of equipment that tends to accumulate over time.
+I thought it is an opportunity to get away from the dodgy mix of equipment that tends to accumulate over time.
 Time for a clean break, a new start.
 Out with the Langs and in with the top bar hives.
 But it’s not going to be as easy as I thought.

 Migratory beekeeping is a necessity here.
 There are few locations here, that can provide enough bee forage, for proper nutrition, throughout the season.
 At least I hope there are a few.
 And I hope to find one.
 But that will take some time.
 And I would like to test the location out for a couple of years.
 But that’s probably longer than my equipment will last.